-This series creatively takes students on a journey of self discovery.
-In, What Do You Like To Do?, students discover how their current interests may lead to career interests.
-Where Would You Like To Go?, shows that there are options for education after high school, defining higher education terms, concepts, and possibilities.
-Some of the biggest barriers for young people today surround money management and financial literacy.
-It's All a Matter of Money! allows students to think about the primary uses of money including earning, saving, spending, and giving money.
-At the end of this booklet students will be able to create their own budget - most likely for the first time!
+- What Do You Like To Do? helps students understand how their current interests may lead to future careers. - Where Would You Like To Go? demonstrates that there are a variety of options for education after high school, and introduces students to key vocabulary and concepts associated with higher education. - It's All a Matter of Money! allows students to think about the primary uses of money including earning, saving, spending, and giving.